Primark: Working practices

 In 2006, Primark joined the Ethical Trading Initiative (ETI), a collaborative organisation bringing together businesses, trades unions and NGOs to work on labour rights issues in their supply chains.
 ETI members commit to working towards the implementation of a code of conduct based on the International Labour Organization's core conventions.

 In December 2008, the UK charity War on Want launched a new report, Fashion Victims II, that showed conditions had not improved in Bangladeshi factories supplying Primark, two years after the charity first visited them.

-On 9 January 2009, a supplier was forced by ETI to remove its branding from Primark stores and websites following a BBC/The Observer investigation into the employment practices.
+On 9 January 2009, a supplier was forced by ETI to remove its branding from Primark shops and websites following a BBC/The Observer investigation into the employment practices.
 The investigation alleged the use of illegal immigrant labour and argued that the workers were paid less than the UK legal minimum wage.

 On 16 June 2011, the BBC Trust's Editorial Standards Committee (ESC) published its findings into a Panorama programme "Primark: On the Rack", broadcast in June 2008.
 The programme was an undercover investigative documentary examining poor working conditions in Indian factories supplying Primark.
 Although Primark subsequently stopped doing business with the Indian supplier, the ESC concluded that footage in the programme was 'more likely than not' to have been fabricated.
 The ESC directed the BBC to make an on-air apology and to ensure that the programme was not repeated or sold to other broadcasters.
 Primark created a specific website to deal with the issues around the programme.

 In 2011 and 2012, Primark achieved 'Leader' status in the Ethical Trading Initiative.

-In June 2013, two labels both stitched with alleged SOS messages were separately found in garments purchased from a store in Swansea, Wales.
+In June 2013, two labels both stitched with alleged SOS messages were separately found in garments purchased from a shop in Swansea, Wales.
 Primark argued the supply chain showed these label messages were a hoax.

-Also in June 2014, a customer from Ireland allegedly found an SOS note wrapped in a prison ID card in the pocket of trousers purchased from a Primark store several years earlier.
+Also in June 2014, a customer from Ireland allegedly found an SOS note wrapped in a prison ID card in the pocket of trousers purchased from a Primark shop several years earlier.
 The letter was written in Chinese and said to report that prisoners were forced to work "like oxen" making fashion clothes for export for 15 hours per day and that the food they were given would not be fit for animals.

 A year and a half later an alleged SOS note from a Chinese torture victim was found in socks purchased from Primark.

-In December 2018, a bone was found by a customer in a sock purchased in the shop's Colchester branch.
+In 2020, it was reported that Primark joined the United Nations’ Fashion Charter and committed to reducing greenhouse gas emissions by working across its value chain, beyond Primark operations.

+In 2025,Primark opened their first branch in the Middle East with the avenues mall in Kuwait opening its first Middle East branch on October 23.It replaces Debenhams after the agreement from the AlShaya group in September 2024 and being publicly announced in May 2025.